Site icon Circuit Ideas for You

 Simple Thermistor Based Fire Alarm Circuit

-Only few components and we get a working fire alert that anyone can build at home
+Here, this circuit uses no microcontroller or complex parts, but it uses only a few components and provides a working fire alert that anyone can build at home.

 Circuit Working: